The Fabulous Wonder Twins

-Louis Alberto Campos and Carlos Eduardo Campos (born October 28, 1967), known as The Fabulous Wonder Twins, are a pair of identical twin brothers who have perform together as drag queens.
+Louis Alberto Campos and Carlos Eduardo Campos (born October 28, 1967), known as The Fabulous Wonder Twins, are a pair of identical twin brothers who have performed together as drag queens.

 Early life

-Born in San Salvador, El Savador, in 1967, the brothers snuck into traveling circus performances as young children.
+Born in San Salvador, El Salvador, in 1967, the brothers frequently snuck into traveling circus performances as young children.
 The twins moved to Monrovia, California, when they were 11.
 They were bullied in high school for their fashion choices, which drew inspiration from Pete Burns, Boy George, Nina Hagen, Grace Jones, and Divine.
 They began going to underage clubs when they were 15.

 Career

 After the pair discovered drag in their late teens, they embraced it.
 In the 1990s they traveled to Spain, New York, and Los Angeles, where they sometimes performed.